Updated 25/05/2026

 Laboratory capacity and regional participation strengthen surveillance

-The week 19 surveillance snapshot represents data from 13 countries—Algeria, Burkina Faso, Cameroon, Ethiopia, Ghana, Kenya, Mali, Mauritania, Nigeria, Senegal, South Africa, Togo, and the United Republic of Tanzania.
-A total of 961 specimens were collected and processed, with 951 tested for influenza and 908 tested for SARS-CoV-2, demonstrating sustained laboratory participation across the region.
+The week 19 surveillance snapshot represents data from 13 countries—Algeria, Burkina Faso, Cameroon, Ethiopia, Ghana, Kenya, Mali, Mauritania, Nigeria, Senegal, South Africa, Togo, and the United Republic of Tanzania, according to WHO African Region surveillance data.
+A total of 961 specimens were collected and processed, with 951 tested for influenza and 908 tested for SARS-CoV-2.

-Influenza positivity reached 9% in week 19 across 13 African countries, with influenza A and B co-circulating, while SARS-CoV-2 remained at 2% positivity—underscoring a shift toward endemic influenza dominance and sustained COVID-19 control in the African Region.
+Influenza positivity reached 9% in week 19 across 13 African countries, with influenza A and B co-circulating, while SARS-CoV-2 remained at 2% positivity.

-— WHO African Region Respiratory Virus Surveillance Network (WHO AFRO, May 2026)
+— WHO African Region Respiratory Virus Surveillance, Week 19 (May 2026)

 Key takeaways

-- Influenza A H3 (19 cases) and influenza B Victoria (24 cases) were the most commonly detected subtypes, while pandemic H1N1 remained rare (4 cases).
+- Influenza A H3 (19 cases) and influenza B Victoria (24 cases) were the most commonly detected subtypes, while pandemic H1N1 remained rare (4 cases), per WHO surveillance data.

 Frequently asked questions